kanatea/mountain-biking/README.md

 ### Transform
 - Trails were filtered based on location, the island of Madeira were split into 9 tiles, drawn by specified coordinates, and trails located within each tile were called from the Strava API.
-- Once loaded into the database, the climb categories were recoded for clarification, which is used for their color coding on the frontend.
+- The climb categories were recoded for clarification, which is used for their color coding on the frontend.
+All data transformations can be found in `map.html` under the _pill categories_ section
 - Climb distance and elevation gain were similarly grouped into buckets for filtering functionality on the frontend.

 ### Load
 - Processed data is loaded into pgAdmin in the `strava.trails` table, which is displayed as trial data on the frontend